 There are two dimensions to geographic distribution: Quantity and pay.
-So in addition to comparing the quantity of manufacturing jobs to the quantity of tech-ecommerce jobs on a state-by-state level, we take into account the generally
+So in addition to comparing the quantity of manufacturing jobs to the quantity of tech-ecommerce jobs on a stateby-state level, we take into account the generally higher pay level for most tech-ecommerce jobs.
+The result is the PPI Tech-Ecommerce-Manufacturing (TEM) Index.

 To get the TEM Index, we first start by calculating the "job ratio"-the ratio of number of tech-ecommerce jobs in a state to the number of manufacturing jobs.
 Then we calculate the "pay ratio"-the ratio of tech-ecommerce average pay to manufacturing average pay in a state.
-14 Then we average the job ratio and the pay ratio to get the TEM Index.
+Then we average the job ratio and the pay ratio to get the TEM Index.